City Nature Challenge - St. Louis

 - Public Monitoring Locations: This map shows six Urban Biodiversity Monitoring priority locations in the City of St. Louis.

 - An initial focus of biodiversity monitoring has been on public spaces, but it is equally important to learn about urban biodiversity in private and residential settings.
 If done in accordance with CDC and other local, state and national health and safety protocols, iNaturalist observations can be made of plant and animal species near where you live.
 Here are some tips on looking for nearby nature from the iNaturalist staff.
 If you do not want your specific location recorded, simply indicate "obscure" in the iNaturalist settings.

 St. Louis Earth Day presentation by Catherine Werner, Sustainability Director (20 minutes long - April 20, 2020)

 Living Earth Collaborative seminar by Catherine Werner, Sustainability Director (60 minutes long - December 2, 2021)

 Related City Nature Challenge Resources

-St. Louis Metro official City Nature Challenge April 2021 site
+Each yeaer the St. Louis Region has an official City Nature Challenge site

 Ongoing City of St. Louis iNaturalist Urban Biodiversity observations